This blog post will provide you with a comprehensive data science roadmap that can aid your learning, helping you succeed in a world loaded with data.

 Step 4: Learning the key tools for ML

-The below cheat sheet & the article here can help you get started with EDA now.
+The cheat sheet below can help you get started with EDA now.

 2. Feature Selection & Engineering: This should typically be your next step in learning ML.
 This uses domain knowledge to obtain the features from the data, which in turn helps with improving the performance of ML algorithms.
 So, if you are willing to gain expertise in the ML domain, you need to learn about feature selection & engineering.